TheoH32/Runtime_Terror/2023-3-30-mainlesson.md

 Do you see how the iconic power button is comprised of a zero and a one?
 The zero represents the device being off, and the one represents the device being on.

+### How Do you Read Binary?
+> Since binary is a base two system, we can count in binary by

 # Boolean Expressions
 > definition here